telefonicaid/fiware-cosmos/doc/manuals/installation_and_administration_manual/batch/some_words_about_cosmos_and_ecosystem.md

 ##<a name="section1"></a>Cosmos architecture reminder

-As previusly said, Cosmos (and its ecosystem) is part of a platform about providing BigData analysis means for data scientists, avoiding them to deploy any kind of infrastructure nor any kind of software, focusing on the analysis.
+As previoously said, Cosmos (and its ecosystem) is part of a platform about providing BigData analysis means for data scientists, avoiding them to deploy any kind of infrastructure nor any kind of software, focusing on the analysis.
 So, the core idea of Cosmos is the on-demand provision of infrastructure supporting the desired analysis software that, once used, is released in order future users may have the opportunity to request resources as well.

 On the one hand, the infrastructure usually comprises a cluster of machines since BigData is commonly processed in a distributed fashion.
 Machines can be physical or virtual; our implementation performs a mix of both types, being [Openstack](http://www.openstack.org/) the chosen technology for virtualization.